shawnmckinney/fortress-saml-demo/SPRING-SECURITY-SAML2-SAMPLE.md

 # fortress-saml-sample SPRING-SECURITY-SAML2-SAMPLE

  This document describes how to download and install Unicon's [shibboleth-sample-java-sp](https://github.com/UniconLabs/shibboleth-sample-java-sp) sample.
-It is based on [spring-security-saml](https://github.com/spring-projects/spring-security-saml) sample.

  The instructions that follow show how to use the shibboleth-sample-java-sp app to generate metadata needed to register the fortress-saml-demo *Service Provider* with the ssocircle.com *Identity Provider*.